Change Data Capture, Log-Based CDC, Query-Based CDC, Data Replication, Data Integration

 Log-based CDC delivers near real-time capture with minimal source impact by reading transaction logs directly.
 While operationally complex and database-specific, it excels in streaming architectures and event-driven systems where latency and completeness matter.

-For modern data engineering scenarios involving real-time analytics, microservices integration, or event streaming platforms like Kafka, log-based CDC with tools like Debezium generally provides superior capabilities.
+For modern data engineering scenarios involving real-time analytics (see CDC for Real-Time Data Warehousing), microservices integration, or event streaming platforms like Kafka, log-based CDC with tools like Debezium generally provides superior capabilities.
 Organizations implementing these solutions should leverage governance platforms to maintain visibility and control as CDC pipelines scale.

 The choice ultimately depends on your specific requirements: if you need simplicity and can accept delays, query-based CDC suffices.
 If real-time data, minimal source impact, and complete change capture are priorities, invest in log-based CDC infrastructure.